Patrick A. Trottier

 - The ‘conditions’ that influence and facilitate the adaptation to and the ability to influence and shape natural, emergent change in people and organizations.

-- An applied methodology and approach to EODC™. ( https://goo.gl/7jiOo4 )
+- An applied methodology / approach; The EODC® Platform to create ’emergent organizations’. ( https://goo.gl/7jiOo4 )

 My passion in ’emergent change’ started in the mid-90s working with clients that stemmed from financial organizations looking at fast regulatory change and shifting customer service expectations, municipalities that were facing rapid growth migration as well as a huge culture diversity mix in their new citizens, and IT companies that were still experiencing rapid evolution in their technology applications, new challenges within their own organizations and serious competitors rising up almost every day.